fareadh/sbm2k19-sub2-genap/blinkled/README.md

-# JOYSTICK FOR MAPLE MINI
+# BLINK LED FOR MAPLE MINI
 This code is for blink LED testing in Maple Mini using Arduino IDE

 ## Contributors: